 To answer that question, it is important to remember that European governments are legally bound to guarantee, not only in theory but also in practice, the rights and freedoms protected by the European Convention on Human Rights to all individuals within their borders, and under their authority and control.
 Yet, as Mary Robinson has noted “[i]t is a frequently observed paradox of international human rights law that it often lacks effectiveness in areas where it is needed most.”

-In many of the conflict regions mentioned above, human rights monitoring does not happen or is inadequate , and individual access to the European Court of Human Rights is impossible or ineffective.
-This leaves some 10 million + individuals, their fate and their rights determined by the lottery of birth, bereft of the protection of one of the world’s most sophisticated human rights systems.
+In many of the conflict regions mentioned above, human rights monitoring does not happen or is inadequate, and individual access to the European Court of Human Rights is impossible or ineffective.
+This leaves some 10 million-plus individuals, their fate and their rights determined by the lottery of birth, bereft of the protection of one of the world’s most sophisticated human rights systems.
 The Council of Europe is one organisation in a patchwork of international organisations, including the UN, the EU and the Organisation for Security and Co-Operation in Europe (OSCE).
-None are perfect, but together they present an added-value proposition.
-If the key international organisations are not actively engaging with situations of conflict, and instead standing-by for elusive political solutions, they only undermine their own legitimacy.
-Conflicts might not be solved by the Council of Europe – which cannot substitute for the will of individual states –but its advocacy can ensure the human rights of individuals remain prominent.
+None are perfect, but together they present an value-added proposition.
+If the key international organisations are not actively engaging with situations of conflict, and instead standing by for elusive political solutions, they only undermine their own legitimacy.
+Conflicts might not be solved by the Council of Europe – which cannot substitute for the will of individual states – but its advocacy can ensure the human rights of individuals remain prominent.
 More can and must be done.

 In May 2024, we mark 75 years since the establishment of the Council of Europe, an organisation that has had an enormously positive impact on the laws and policies of 46 member states.
 The future of the Council of Europe will be dominated by conflict (in particular ensuring accountability) but it also will have to focus on new challenges posed by climate change and artificial intelligence.
 It does so as the discourse of rights and equality faces full-frontal attack, not from the extremes, but increasingly from the mainstream across Europe.

-As the Council of Europe marks its 75th anniversary it must vigorously defend of its values and pursue of its mandate for all people in Europe.
+As the Council of Europe marks its 75th anniversary it must vigorously defend its values and the pursuit of its mandate for all people in Europe.
 It must work tirelessly to support ECHR rights-holders, practically and effectively, regardless of where they are, and ensure the door for cooperation on human rights standards is always open, even in times of conflict.

 Profiles